 Splunk: Operate this security information and event management system (SIEM) to respond to threats

-While you don’t necessarily need a degree to get a job in cybersecurity, earning one could help you find more job opportunities and get a bump to your salary.
+While you don’t necessarily need a degree to get a job in cybersecurity, earning one could help you find more job opportunities and get a bump in your salary.
 Some 90 percent of cybersecurity job listings in the US request at least a bachelor’s degree.
 Of those listings, 16 percent request a graduate degree .

 Read more about degree options and alternatives for cybersecurity, including what types of majors to consider.